onecloudemoji/onecloudemoji.github.io/_posts/2022-08-03-yugioh-lotd-mod.md

 - TADA

 Alternatively, if you are unhappy to use my decks:
-- Once you have extracted the files, use https://github.com/nzxth2/YGO_LOTD_LE_YDC_Converter to turn these ydc files to text
+- Once you have extracted the files, [use the YDC converter](https://github.com/nzxth2/YGO_LOTD_LE_YDC_Converter) to turn these ydc files to text
 - Modify the files according to the format within the GitHub readme
 - Use the converter again to turn the txt back into a ydc once you have finished
 - Run `yugi_compress.py` to generate new .dat and .toc